-In this video, we’re going to show you how to capture a light painted portrait with both a DSLR and an iPhone using string lights to create motion in this quick 4-minute tutorial!
-This shutter drag technique is so easy to learn and is sure to impress.
+In this video, we’re going to show you how to capture a light painted portrait with both a DSLR and an iPhone using string lights to create motion in this quick 4-minute tutorial.
 This video is an excerpt from our course Creative Photography 101 that dives deep into a whole new world of unique and ingenious photo techniques that will set you apart no matter what camera you prefer to use.

 Step-by-Step Tutorial for Lighting Painting Photography

 Light painting photography is a fun and creative way to capture unique and stunning images.
 Whether you’re a professional photographer or a beginner, you can create incredible light paintings with any camera.
 Let’s discuss the basic steps to light painting photography.

 While you can create light paintings with just a camera and a light source, there are a few pieces of equipment that can make the process easier and more enjoyable.
 A tripod is essential for keeping your camera stable during long exposures, and a remote shutter release will prevent camera shake when taking the photo.
 Additionally, a flashlight or headlamp can be helpful for finding your way around in the dark.